jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 applied to novelty detection (the first time something has happened) and outlier detection (rare events) on data streams derived from Zeek.
-This was also discussed in thisweekin4n6\.USA on open source security, Jennifer Fernick discussed the impact that scalable, machine\-learning driven vulnerability detection, triage, and potential exploitation methods could have on open\-source targets in the coming years, arguing that scalable vulnerability finding methods are dual use, in that they can benefit either defenders or attackers, and the growth of these tools may exacerbate asymmetries between attack and defense.In October 2021, Mostafa Hassan published a blog post series on Cracking Number Generators Using Machine Learning.
+This was also discussed in thisweekin4n6\.
+As a part of an August 2021 presentation at Black Hat USA on open source security, Jennifer Fernick discussed the impact that scalable, machine\-learning driven vulnerability detection, triage, and potential exploitation methods could have on open\-source targets in the coming years, arguing that scalable vulnerability finding methods are dual use, in that they can benefit either defenders or attackers, and the growth of these tools may exacerbate asymmetries between attack and defense.
+In October 2021, Mostafa Hassan published a blog post series on Cracking Number Generators Using Machine Learning.
 In Part 1 of this series, he explored using deep learning to predict the sequence of the (presumably)